From Gratitude to Ground Transport: Missouri Guardsman Reflects on Deployment, Duty, and Growth

-Staff Sgt.
-Obed Berzoza Carreon, a ground transportation specialist with the 139th Logistics Readiness Squadron, Missouri Air National Guard, smiles for a photo at Aviano Air Base, Italy, June 25, 2025.
-The 139th LRS encompasses various functions, including material management, vehicle management, fuels management, and deployment and distribution.(U.S. Air National Guard photo by Staff Sgt.
-Janae Aguirre)
+When Staff Sgt.
+Obed Berzoza Carreon, a ground transportation specialist with the 139th Logistics Readiness Squadron, Missouri Air National Guard, first joined the military, it was about giving back to the country that gave him a new beginning.

+“It's mostly because when I became a citizen, I was trying to find a way to give back to the community and the country,” said Berzoza Carreon.

+Berzoza Carreon recently completed a six-month deployment to the Middle East, where the mission tempo proved to be a new challenge.

 |Date Taken: